-Our results of operations may be influenced by general macroeconomic conditions, including, but not limited to, the impact of foreign currency fluctuations, interest rates, inflation, recession risks and the COVID-19 pandemic.
+Our results of operations have been and may continue to be influenced by general macroeconomic conditions, including, but not limited to, the impact of foreign currency fluctuations, interest rates, inflation, recession risks and public health emergencies, such as the COVID-19 pandemic.
 Fluctuations in foreign exchange rates and rising inflation have had, and may continue to have an adverse impact on our financial condition and operating results in future periods.
-The extent to which such disruptions will continue in future periods remains uncertain.
-The uncertain duration of these measures has had and may continue to have an adverse impact on our financial condition and operating results in future periods.
+The extent to which such disruptions will continue in future periods remains uncertain, which has had and may continue to have an adverse impact on our financial condition and operating results in future periods.
 We continue to be committed to our business, the strength of our platform, our ability to continue to execute on our strategy, and our efforts to support our customers.

 Near-term revenues are relatively predictable as a result of our subscription-based business model.
-However, if the macroeconomic uncertainty increases, we may continue to experience a negative impact on existing and potential customers that may reduce, suspend or delay technology spending, request to renegotiate contracts to obtain concessions such as, extended billing and payment terms; shorten the duration of contracts; or elect not to renew their subscriptions which could materially adversely impact our business, financial condition and results of operations in future periods.
+However, if the macroeconomic uncertainty continues or further increases, we may continue to experience a negative impact on existing and potential customers that may reduce, suspend or delay technology spending, request to renegotiate contracts to obtain concessions such as, extended billing and payment terms; shorten the duration of contracts; or elect not to renew their subscriptions which could materially adversely impact our business, financial condition and results of operations in future periods.
 Therefore, changes in our contracting activity in the near term may not be fully reflected in our results of operations and overall financial performance until future periods.
 See Part I Item 1A "Risk Factors" for further discussion of the possible impact of the current macroeconomic conditions on our business.